dunesage/dunesage.github.io/README.md

 On the left subplot, we see the ROC curve with a baseline classifer that performs no better than random chance plotted as `y=x`.
 On the right subplot, the Precision-Recall curve is plotted.
 Put simply, maximizing Precision means being fine with missing False Negatives, while maximizing Recall implies not caring about False Positives.

-The values of the two evaluation metrics shown on the above plot of the ROC and Precision-Recall Curves, AUC (Area Under Curve) and AP (Average Precision), range from 0 to 1.
+The values of the two evaluation metrics shown on the above plot of the ROC and Precision-Recall Curves, AUC (Area Under Curve) and AP (Average Precision), can range from 0 to 1.
 Values closer to 1 mean that the model is exhibiting excellent performance at the binary classification task.
 This is certainly the case here, as `AUC=0.992` and `AP=0.978`, although Average Precision is lower than Area Under Curve.

 ## Results